curious-containers/cc-server/docs/introduction.rst

 CC-Server
 ^^^^^^^^^

-CC-Server is a web service connecting to a *docker-engine* or a *Docker Swarm*.
+CC-Server is a web service connecting to one or more *docker-engines*.
 Tasks containing application descriptions can be registered via a REST interface and the service takes care of scheduling the execution of these tasks.